 2> deactivate the positioning measurement gap.

-1> else if the Positioning Measurement Gap Activation/Deactivation Command MAC CE indicates the activation of a configured measurement gap:
+1> else if the Positioning Measurement Gap Activation/Deactivation Command MAC CE indicates the activation of a pre-configured measurement gap:

 2> activate the positioning measurement gap and perform the procedure specified in clause 5.14.